 Don’t spend much on advertising in different mediums

 As a retainer client, a company can expect a bit of “line jumping” when requests are made.
-An agency will usually try to shuffle requests around if possible to accommodate its long-term retainer clients.
-It also knows that it needs to set aside an allotted amount of resources every month to dedicate to a specific client.
+An agency/consultant will usually try to shuffle requests around if possible to accommodate its long-term retainer clients.
+The consultant also knows that it needs to set aside an allotted amount of resources every month to dedicate to a specific client.

 More important than being front of the line is being front of mind!

-In a retainer relationship, a marketing agency moves from simply taking orders to coming up with new ideas and ways to help move their client’s business forward.
+In a retainer relationship, a marketing agency or consultant moves from simply taking orders to coming up with new ideas and ways to help move their client’s business forward.

-Businesses that form a retainer relationship with an agency will often incur a lower hourly rate for services.
-More valuable than that - the agency will start to have a deep understanding of the business and be able to provide stronger and quicker service as a result.
+Businesses that form a retainer relationship with an agency or consultant will often incur a lower hourly rate for services.
+More valuable than that - the agency/consultant will start to have a deep understanding of the business and be able to provide stronger and quicker service as a result.
 Even further - as the relationship continues to grow, so does the efficiency.

-Nothing makes a team at an agency happier than delivering great work and great results.
-A retainer relationship allows a team the time required to sink their teeth into the work and deliver their best work.
+Nothing makes a team at an agency or a marketing consultant happier than delivering great work and great results.
+A retainer relationship allows a team or consultant the time required to sink their teeth into the work and deliver their best work.
 A retainer also allocates a budget to spend more time doing research and applying an analytical approach to projects, driving a better end product.

-An agency can focus more on serving clients instead of always seeking new business.
-When an agency can spend less resources on seeking out new business, it can invest them in delivering better results for its clients.
+An agency/consultant can focus more on serving clients instead of always seeking new business.
+When an agency/consultant can spend less resources on seeking out new business, it can invest them in delivering better results for its clients.
 Plain and simple.

 She earned her Bachelor's Degree in Communications with a minor in Marketing in 2007 from the University of TN at Martin, where she was also a member of Alpha Kappa Psi Professional Business Fraternity.
 She also possesses a Master's Degree from the University of Phoenix and a certificate of completion of hours for her PMP certification.
 She is currently completing her certification in Women's Entrepreneurship from Cornell University.